Question 1 – Where and how does your child chew?

 Remember that chewing provides extra proprioceptive sensory input.
 So, where and how your child chews is important.

-By where, we mean where in the mouth?
+By where, I mean where in the mouth?
 Have a look when your child is chewing.
 Is the item at the front of their mouth?
 Or, is it at the back?
 Do they bite down hard?
 Or, do they suck?

 When a child is sucking at the front, a rounder chew toy can sometimes be preferred.
 However, if they like to chew at the back of their teeth, a longer chew toy will be better.

 Also, consider how hard they chew.
 If your child chews down really hard, then you will need to consider a tougher sensory chew toy.
 If they suck, then a softer one might give them more feedback.
 We give more information on specific types of chews below.
 First, let’s consider question two.

 Question 2 – What texture and shape do they prefer when chewing?